tweag/nickel/doc/manual/syntax.md

 "one"
 ```

-It is possible to write records of records via the *piecewise syntax*, where we
+It is possible to write records of records via *piecewise syntax*, where we
 separate fields by dots:

 ```text